Do you Love Hemp?

 5. Hemp repairs the soil where it is grown

-Hemp removes toxins and radioactive chemicals from the soil.
+Hemp removes toxins and radioactive chemicals from the soil in a process called phytoremediation.
 Scientists planted it at Chernobyl to reduce soil toxicity after the nuclear disaster.
 It is a highly effective phytoremediation plant, meaning it restores balance to environments by cleaning the soil, air and water.

 6. An alternative to petroleum based plastics